Building a Balatro-lite game with vanilla web tech

 I grabbed audio from itch.io - an 8-bit platformer music kit and various sound effect packs.

-The jokers ended up being the most important part.
+The ships ended up being the most important part.
 12 zodiac types, each with five versions: a prototype plus four elemental variants (Fire, Earth, Air, Water).
-That’s 60 jokers total.
+That’s 60 ships total.
 Each zodiac has its own scoring mechanic, and the elemental variants each have different effects from their prototype.

-I built a set bonus system that rewards collecting either all four jokers of the same element (faction sets like “Fire Legion”) or all four elemental variants of one zodiac sign (line sets like “Aries Line”).
+I built a set bonus system that rewards you for collecting either all four ships of the same element (faction sets like “Fire Legion”) or all four elemental variants of one zodiac sign (line sets like “Aries Line”).

 This changed the feel completely.
 Instead of playing cards, it felt like commanding a fleet.
 Instead of collecting jokers, I was acquiring ships with special abilities.
 Playing cards with flame symbols whilst commanding fire-element ships made more sense than traditional hearts and spades in a space setting.